 - Built-in video player for previewing videos directly from storage

-- Built-in audio player with playlists for listening to music directly from your storage
+- Built-in audio player that allows users to create, and listen to, their own playlists directly from storage

 - Unlimited file size for uploads